-What is college work-study?
+What is need-blind admission?

-What is need-based aid?
+What is merit aid?

 What is average net price?

 What does it mean?
 Average Net Price is a term defined by the federal government which is the average amount students paid to attend a college after deducting gift aid.
 According to CollegeNavigator, the college search website for the National Center for Education Statistics, Average net price is generated by subtracting the average amount of… Continue reading